Learning Filters in Feedback Delay Networks from Noisy Room Impulse Responses: METHOD

 where the coefficients are

-The top pane of Fig.~\ref{fig:prop_shelving} shows the magnitude responses of the resulting filters $\Gamma(z)$, each scaled by six different delay-line lengths, i.e., $|\Gamma_i| = |\Gamma|^{m_i}$ for $i = 1, \dots, 6$.
-The bottom panel shows the corresponding $T_{60}$ curve to which each scaled filter maps.
+The top pane of Fig.~\ref{fig:prop_shelving} shows the magnitude responses of the resulting filters $\Gamma(z)$, each scaled by a different delay-line length, i.e., $|\Gamma_i| = |\Gamma|^{m_i}$ for $i = 1, \dots, 6$.
+The reverberation times at dc and Nyquist limit are $T_{60}^{\textrm{dc}} = 2$\,s and $T_{60}^{\textrm{Ny}} = 0.5$\,s, respectively, while the sample rate is $\fs = 48$\,kHz.
+The bottom panel in Fig.~\ref{fig:prop_shelving} shows the corresponding $T_{60}$ curve to which each scaled filter maps.
 The curves overlap almost perfectly, indicating that the filters are approximately proportional and yield the same decay rate.